Oran fatwa: Content

 The fatwa permitted Muslims outwardly to participate in Christian rituals and worship, so long as they inwardly considered them to be forbidden.
 When the Muslims had to prostrate to Christian idols, they were to internally desire to perform the Islamic prayer, even if not actually facing Mecca.
 When they bowed down to the idols, they were to focus their attention toward God.
 When obliged to commit blasphemy, such as cursing Muhammad, or accepting Jesus as the son of God or Mary as God's wife [sic], the fatwa instructed them to do so, and to employ "whatever stratagems" they could to negate their meaning whenever possible.
 For example, the fatwa suggested mispronouncing the name of Muhammad or intending to curse someone else with a similar name when being required to curse the prophet.

 The fatwa also allowed Spain's Muslims to consume wine, pork, and other things normally forbidden by the sharia, as long as the Muslims did not intend to take advantage of them and rejected them in their hearts.
 The fatwa reaffirmed the permissibility of a Muslim man marrying a Christian woman, under the reasoning that both Muslims and Christians were People of the Book.
 Marriage between a Muslim woman and a Christian man was to be avoided unless under duress, and while doing so the Muslims should "cleave firmly to the belief that that is forbidden".

 At the end of the fatwa, the author encouraged the Muslims to write to the mufti about anything else that presented difficulty to them, so that he could give further legal opinions.
-The fatwa discreetly did not name any specific recipient, and instead designated the persons it was addressed to byal-ghuraba (those living abroad) yet near to God.
+The fatwa discreetly did not name any specific recipient, and instead designated the persons it was addressed to by al-ghuraba (those living abroad) yet near to God.